replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on May 6, 2024

 ### Bug Fixes {#bug-fixes-v2024-05-06-2}
-* Improve validation when creating and deleting license fields.
+* Adds validation when creating and deleting license fields.

 ## v2024.04.29-0